Health Library

 WHY IT IS GOOD FOR YOU

 Quinoa is rich in protein.
 It has almost twice the amount of protein found in brown rice, as well as a bit more fiber and iron.
-Quinoa is a complete protein.
+Quinoa provides a complete protein.
 This means that it contains all nine essential amino acids (the building blocks of proteins) that your body needs but cannot make on its own.

 You need protein in your diet to help your body repair cells and make new ones.
 Protein is also important for growth and development during childhood, adolescence, and pregnancy.
 Quinoa's protein content makes it a good option in place of rice and other grains, which are generally higher in carbohydrates and lower in protein, especially for people with diabetes.